girochat/DataDrivenEquationDiscovery/README.md

 - the Negative FeedBack (NFB) model presented in Chapter 13: Parameter Estimation, Sloppiness, and Model Identifiability by D. Daniels, M. Dobrzyński, D. Fey in "Quantitative Biology: Theory, Computational Methods and Examples of Models" (2018).
 - the ERK signalling (ERK) model presented by Ryu et al. in "Frequency modulation of ERK activation dynamics rewires cell fate" (2015) [DOI](https://doi.org/10.15252/msb.20156458).

-Here are the schematics of the two models:
+The goal of the method would typically be to identify some feedback mechanisms that are part of the dynamics using a measurable variable of the system.
+Here are the schematics of the two models where g2p, resp.
+ERK are the observed variables:

 <p align="center">
 <img width="849" alt="models_schematics" src="https://github.com/user-attachments/assets/50b76b27-c814-4a46-8e05-77bd4c95f4fd">